-Course Coordinator: Luis Casian 2004-2005 5 cr.

-Introduction to the Theory of Functions of a Complex Variable
+Course Coordinator: Luis Casian 2006-2007 Mathematics 552 5 cr.
+Su (has not been offered since Su 04) Introduction to the Theory of Functions of a Complex Variable

 Topics discussed include power series expansions, the formula of Cauchy, residues, conformal mappings, and elementary functions in the complex domain.